2008 Mazda5 New Car Test Drive

-The Mazda 5, or Mazda5, is built on the same mechanical platform as the compact Mazda3 sedan.
+The Mazda5 is built on the same mechanical platform as the compact Mazda3 sedan.
 So it weighs less, and even covers a smaller patch of road than, say, Mazda's own mid-size sedan, the Mazda6.
-But the tall Mazda5 seats six, where even the Maxda6 sedan seats five at best.
+But the tall Mazda5 seats six, where even the Mazda6 sedan seats five at best.
 See how the game is played?
-And with the back two rows of seats folded, Mazda5 will hold far more than Mazda's own Mazda6 Sport Wagon.
+And with the back two rows of seats folded, the Mazda5 will hold far more than your average station wagon.
 And it drives better than either a minivan or an SUV.

-All-new last year, Mazda5 was offered in two well-equipped trim levels.
-Now for '07, Mazda has added the even more deluxe Grand Touring level with leather-trimmed heated seats and xenon High-Intensity Discharge (HID) headlights.
-The base Mazda5 Sport starts at $17,635, the mid-level Touring at $19,150.
-A totally tricked-out Grand Touring, with DVD entertainment, navigation, and Sirius Satellite Radio would still list for less than $26,000.
+The base Mazda5 Sport starts at $17,995, the mid-level Touring at $20,610.
+A totally tricked-out Grand Touring, with DVD entertainment, navigation, and Sirius satellite radio would still list for less than $27,000.
 Looked at this way, there's no competition, making the Mazda5 a good starter minivan for small families with small kids.

-The 2007 Mazda 5 is available in three trim levels.
-All are powered by the same engine, a 153-hp, 2.3-liter inline-4.
-A five-speed manual transmission is standard on the Sport and Touring, with a four-speed automatic optional ($900).
-The automatic is standard on the new Grand Touring model.
+The 2008 Mazda5 is available in three trim levels.
+All are powered by the same engine, a 153-hp 2.3-liter inline-4.
+A five-speed manual transmission is standard for the Sport, and a five-speed automatic with a manual shiftgate is optional ($950).
+The automatic is standard for the Touring and Grand Touring models.

-Mazda5 Touring ($19,150) makes the moonroof, in-dash six-CD changer, side sill extensions, liftgate spoiler, and fog lamps standard; and further upgrades to automatic air conditioning, two more speakers for the stereo, leather cover for the steering wheel, and a combination fold-out table and cargo net bin for the center row of seats.
+The Mazda5 Touring ($20,610) makes the Sport's Popular Equipment package standard, and adds a rear spoiler, fog lamps, automatic climate control, two more speakers for the stereo, a leather cover for the steering wheel, and a combination fold-out table and cargo net bin for the center row of seats.
 Externally, the mirrors turn body-color (instead of black).
-A combined navigation and tire-pressure monitoring system is optional ($2,000).

-New for '07 is Mazda5 Grand Touring ($21,300), which adds leather seats with matching cloth door inserts, heated front seats, and xenon high-intensity discharge (HID) headlamps, heated power mirrors, rain-sensing wipers, and a wireless cell phone link.
+The top-line Grand Touring ($22,365) adds leather seats with matching cloth door inserts, heated front seats, automatic xenon high-intensity discharge (HID) headlamps, heated power mirrors, rain-sensing wipers, and a wireless cell phone link.
 Sharp-eyed observers might spot the GT's exclusive black light bezels, front and rear.
-Automatic transmission is standard, too, as we previously mentioned; the navigation/tire-pressure monitor is still optional.

 Safety features that come standard on all models include the required dual-action frontal airbags, plus front seat-mounted side-impact airbags for torso protection, and head-protecting side air curtains for all three rows of seats.
 Also, every seating position gets a three-point seatbelt and an adjustable head restraint.
 Be sure your passengers use those seatbelts as they're your first line of defense in a crash.
 The middle and rear seats have child safety seat anchors (LATCH).
-Antilock brakes (ABS) with Electronic Brake-force Distribution (EBD) and Brake Assist also come standard.
+A tire-pressure monitor, antilock brakes (ABS) with Electronic Brake-force Distribution (EBD) and Brake Assist also come standard.
 Traction control and electronic stability control are not available, which is odd for such a family-oriented vehicle.